code-4-you-Rahul/calculator-using-only-c/README.md

 # calculator-using-only-c
-this source code is used to solve only -algebraic-calculation -Trigonometric-Differentiation-Integration -square root of any-power operation-<br/>
+//this source code is used to solve only -algebraic-calculation -Trigonometric-Differentiation-Integration -square root of any-power operation-<br/>
 //Starts from Here::<br/>
 //<br/> tag is used for next line in github::<br/>
 #include<stdio.h><br/>